klebgenomics/Kleborate/docs/source/Usage.rst

 Input files
 -----------

-Genome assemblies in FASTA format (can be gzipped).
+Genome assemblies in FASTA format, one per genome (can be gzipped, i.e. *.fasta.gz).

-Can be either draft or completed assemblies (completed is better because it reduces the risk of fragmented genes/loci).
+These can be either draft or completed assemblies (completed is better because it reduces the risk of fragmented genes/loci), but there should be one genome per input FASTA file.

 Basic usage